StankDawg

 David Blake (born 1971), also known as StankDawg, is the founder of the hacking group Digital DawgPound (DDP) and a long-time member of the hacking community.
-He is known for being a regular presenter at multiple hacking conferences, but is best known as the creator of the "Binary Revolution" initiative, including being the founding host and producer of Binary Revolution Radio, a long-running weekly Internet radio show which ran 200 episodes from 2003 to 2007.
+A regular presenter at multiple hacking conferences, he is best known as the creator of the "Binary Revolution" initiative, including being the founding host and producer of Binary Revolution Radio, a long-running weekly Internet radio show which ran 200 episodes from 2003 to 2007.
+He also founded a group called Digital Dawgpound, whose members regularly published articles in hacking magazines such as 2600: The Hacker Quarterly.
+He also co-hosted the first episode of Hacker Public Radio, an initiative which is still active as of 2026.

 Biography

 Blake was born in Newport News, Virginia on September 13, 1971.
-He received an AAS (Associates in Applied Sciences) degree from the University of Kentucky 1992, and has a BS in Computer Science from Florida Atlantic University as well as a CEH certificate.
-He presently lives and works as a computer programmer/analyst in Orlando, Florida.
+He received an AAS (Associates in Applied Sciences) degree from the University of Kentucky 1992, and a BS in Computer Science from Florida Atlantic University as well as a CEH certificate.
+As of 2007, he is living and working as a computer programmer/analyst in Orlando, Florida.
 Blake is a member of the International High IQ society.

 Hacking

 StankDawg is a staff writer for the well-known hacker periodical 2600: The Hacker Quarterly, as well as the now-defunct Blacklisted!
 411 magazine.
 He has also been a contributing writer to several independent zines such as Outbreak, Frequency, and Radical Future.
 He has been a frequent co-host of Default Radio and was a regular on Radio Freek America.
 Additionally, he has appeared on GAMERadio, Infonomicon, The MindWar, Phreak Phactor, and HPR (Hacker Public Radio).

 He has presented at technology conferences such as DEF CON, H.O.P.E., and Interz0ne.
-David has been very outspoken about many topics, many of which have gotten some negative feedback from different sources.
+Blake has been very outspoken about many topics, many of which have gotten some negative feedback from different sources.
 His most controversial article was entitled "Hacking google Adwords" at DefCon13 which drew criticism from such people as Jason Calacanis. among others.
 His presentation at the fifth H.O.P.E. conference drew some surprise from the AS/400 community.

-StankDawg appeared as a subject on the television show The Most Extreme on Animal Planet where he demonstrated the vulnerabilities of wireless internet connections.
+StankDawg appeared as a subject on the February 2005 television documentary "The Most Extreme" on Animal Planet where he demonstrated the vulnerabilities of wireless internet connections.

-Blake chose the handle "StankDawg" in college, where he started a local hacking group which became known as the "Digital DawgPound".

 Digital DawgPound

-The Digital DawgPound (more commonly referred to as the "DDP") is a group of hackers, best known for a series of articles in hacker magazines such as 2600: The Hacker Quarterly and Make, the long-running webcast Binary Revolution Radio, and a very active set of forums with posts from high-profile hackers such as Strom Carlson, decoder, Phiber Optik and many more.
+The Digital DawgPound (more commonly referred to as the "DDP") is a group of hackers, best known for a series of articles in hacker magazines such as 2600: The Hacker Quarterly and Make; the long-running webcast Binary Revolution Radio, and a very active set of forums with posts from high-profile hackers such as Strom Carlson, decoder, Phiber Optik and many more.
 The stated mission of the DDP is to propagate a more positive image of hackers than the negative mass media stereotype.
-The group welcomes new members who want to learn about hacking, and attempts to teach them more positive aspects and steer them away from the negative aspects by reinforcing the hacker ethic.
-Their goal is to show that hackers can, and regularly do, make positive contributions not only to technology, but to society as a whole.
+The group welcomes new members who want to learn about hacking, and attempts to instill in them the hacker ethic.
+Their goal is to show that hackers can make positive contributions to technology and society as a whole.